DPDK/dpdk/doc/guides/sample_app_ug/dma.rst

 .. literalinclude:: ../../../examples/dma/dmafwd.c
     :language: c
     :start-after: Start processing for each lcore.
 8<
-    :end-before: >8 End of starting to processfor each lcore.
+    :end-before: >8 End of starting to process for each lcore.
     :dedent: 0

 The function launches Rx/Tx processing functions on configured lcores